Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 Here are some ideas on how to extend your work after you have finished the main tasks.
 If you have more ideas, please explain them in your issue/pull request.
 You can also discuss them with us during the exercise.

 Extensions to the VirtualBox task should be added to the existing VirtualBox issue in ["Exercise Virtual Machines"](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering-wite2223/exercise-virtual-machines) by adding a new comment under the original screenshot.
 For all other extensions, please create a new merge request in the corresponding repository.
-Please use a meaningful title for new merge requests and prefix it with "[`USERNAME`]" as for the other merge requests.
+Please use meaningful titles for new merge requests and prefix them with "[`USERNAME`]" as for the other merge requests.

 ### VirtualBox